OHSU-OCTRI/authentication-lib/README.md

 		</dependency>
 ```

-The library requires two properties to be set that configures the number of login attempts allowed before a user is locked out.
+The library requires three properties to be set that configures the number of login attempts allowed before a user is locked out, and whether or not ldap and tabled based authentication are enabled.
 (TODO: This should be optional.)
 In application.properties set:

 ```
 octri.authentication.max-login-attempts=3